playfairs/adb/README.md

 Other than that, there's nothing else to do.

-If you have any questions, feel free to open an issue, or contact me on discord @ [@playfairs](https://discord.com/users/785042666475225109)# adb
+If you have any questions, feel free to open an issue, or contact me on discord [@playfairs](https://discord.com/users/785042666475225109)